24 Dec 2010

 An excellent idea has just come downstream from Sajan Venniyoor.
 He suggests that we utilise the radio for making print available to the visually disabled.
 This would include everything from school textbooks to novels, short stories, plays and poems, to articles and features in newspapers and magazines.
 I like it.
 It’s simple, do-able, and has the potential to extend in other ways.

 Since recordings will anyway be done, visually disabled students could be offered these “textbooks” as CDs or audio cassettes.
+Magazine articles and newspaper features could lead to on-air discussions and round-tables.

 I’m thinking of that child left behind.
 The one who cannot follow a lesson because she cannot read what the teacher has written on the blackboard, even though she has faithfully and correctly copied it all down in her notebook.
 The child who cannot ask a question in class, because she cannot read her notebook, hence can’t put a finger on what exactly it is that she does not understand.
 This is the child who does not know how to read.